floriancourgey/blog/_posts/2018-08-03-use-querydef-the-database-toolkit-in-adobe-campaign.md

 ---
-title: Use queryDef, the Database toolkit in Adobe Campaign
+title: Use queryDef and NLWS, the Database toolkits in Adobe Campaign (SQL/JSON/XML)
 redirect_from: /2018/08/use-querydef-the-database-toolkit-in-adobe-campaign/
 categories: [adobe campaign, javascript, linux, opensource]
 ---